Constructive dismissal: how to resign properly

 One of the elements an employee must show for a successful claim is that they resigned promptly after the breach, otherwise an Employment Tribunal (ET) may conclude that the they ‘affirmed’ (accepted) the breach of contract and so could not have resigned ‘in response’ to it.

-Often, the employee lets a number of minor and major events slide, before claiming that the last one has broken the camel’s back and that the weight of the straw as a whole has broken the camel’s back.
+Often, the employee lets a number of events slide, before claiming that the last one has broken the camel’s back and that the weight of the straw as a whole has broken the camel’s back.
 The question is how this fits with the idea that once a breach has been ‘affirmed’, does that take it off the camel’s back so that the employee can’t rely on it?

 A recent EAT case looked at this question.

 Mrs Mackenzie started working for Pets at Home in 2007 as an Assistant Manager.
 In 2014, she told Pets at Home that she was pregnant.
 Shortly afterwards she applied for promotion, and after an assessment, she failed in her application.
 In January 2016 whilst on maternity leave, the promotion opportunity became available again, and she applied for the role but again failed to clinch it after undergoing an assessment.
 She let this go (‘affirming’ the breach).
 In March 2016, Ms MacKenzie found that a less experienced Assistant Manager (whom she had previously managed) had got the position.
 She found this to be the ‘last straw’ and resigned in response.

 The Employment Tribunal (‘ET’) accepted Ms MacKenzie finding out a lesser experienced colleague was promoted as the ‘last straw’ and found the failure to promote her on both occasions was discriminatory and amounted to Pets breaching the implied term of mutual trust and confidence.

 Pets at Home appealed to the Employment Appeal Tribunal (‘EAT’).